Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that median income in Coburg North is $58,647 and average income stands at $73,573.
-This contrasts with Greater Melbourne's median income of $54,892 and average income of $73,761.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Coburg North would be approximately $65,778 (median) and $82,519 (average) as of September 2025.
-Census 2021 income data shows that incomes in Coburg North cluster around the 64th percentile nationally.
-Income brackets indicate that 33.4% of individuals earn between $1,500 and $2,999, aligning with metropolitan regions where this cohort represents 32.8%.
-High housing costs consume 16.0% of income, but strong earnings place disposable income at the 65th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year ending June 2022 shows that income in Coburg North SA2 is high nationally.
+The median income is $58,647 and the average income stands at $73,573.
+In comparison, Greater Melbourne has a median income of $54,892 and an average income of $73,761.
+Based on Wage Price Index growth of 12.16% from financial year ending June 2022 to September 2025, estimated incomes would be approximately $65,778 (median) and $82,519 (average).
+According to Census 2021 income data, household, family, and personal incomes in Coburg North cluster around the 64th percentile nationally.
+Income brackets indicate that 33.4% of the community earn between $1,500 - $2,999 (2,992 individuals), which is similar to the metropolitan region where this cohort also represents 32.8%.
+High housing costs consume 16.0% of income, but strong earnings place disposable income at the 64th percentile.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income